-The concept that forecasting is a key to management performance is not new.
-In 1987, Gregory Pickett and Roxanne Stell pointed out:
+The concept that forecasting is a key to a firm's performance is not new.
+Gregory Pickett and Roxanne Stell (1987) pointed out:

 "Forecasting is an accepted and necessary function performed to some degree by all businesses.
 Forecasts are used to help identify expected labor demand or wage rates, anticipated cash flow, future product sales, plant utilization, raw material usage, purchase requirements and general economic trends for use in strategic planning.
 Given the breadth of business activity affected by forecasted information, one might assume that a forecasting class would be a basic offering at most business colleges."
+(Quote page.
+165)

 What is forecasting?
 Forecasting simply means "to calculate or predict (some future event or condition) usually the result of rational study and analysis of available pertinent data."1 Forecasting itself is not technique dependent.
 It may involve very sophisticated statistical routines or econometric modeling or seat-of-the-pants estimation.
+Rotenberg (1994), when discussing the forecasting of corporate financial performance, explained that there is a trend toward a greater reliance on more qualitative forecasting techniques.
+The results of a 1987 survey of Financial Executives reported that qualitative forecasts are creditable and informative to investors (Hoskin, Hughes and Ricks (1986).
+Skinner (1994) found an even greater proportion of non-quantitative forecasts.

 This author has seen many types of highly successful forecasting techniques used in corporate environments.
 Newell Chiesl (1987) noted that forecasting methods vary in the degree of rigor and formality.
-And in Render and Stair's (1982) text on forecasting, they have written, "In numerous firms the entire process is subjective, involving seat-of-the-pants methods, intuition and years of experience."
+And in Render and Stair's (1982) text on forecasting, they have written, "In numerous firms the entire process is subjective, involving seat-of-the-pants methods, intuition and years of experience," (quote from page 18).
+Forecasting can help minimize inventory and obsolescence costs as well as reduce potential loss resulting from their stock-outs (Jain 2005/2006).